U.S. Route 41 in Tennessee

 U.S. Route 41 (US 41) is a United States Numbered Highway that runs from Miami, Florida, to Copper Harbor, Michigan.
-In Tennessee, the highway is paralleled by Interstate 24 all the way from Georgia to Kentucky, and I-24 has largely supplanted US-41 as a major highway, especially for large and heavy vehicles, such as tractor-trailer trucks and buses.
+In Tennessee, the highway is paralleled by Interstate 24 all the way from Georgia to Kentucky, and I-24 has largely supplanted US 41 as a major highway, especially for large and heavy vehicles, such as tractor-trailer trucks and buses.

 Route description

-US 41, joined by US 76, enters Tennessee east of I-75 on the outskirts of East Ridge.
+US 41, joined by US 76, enters Tennessee east of I-75 on the outskirts of East Ridge, an immediately has a junction with that road.
 It is called "Ringgold Road" through East Ridge up to the Bachman Tunnel, where it enters Chattanooga.
 In Chattanooga, US 41 and US 76 becomes Westside Drive up to the intersection with Dodds Avenue, where for a short distance it is coexistent with Dodds Avenue.
 Then US 41 and US 76 becomes East Main Street in downtown Chattanooga up to the intersection with Broad Street (US 11 and US 64).
 At that point US 76 terminates, US 72 begins, and the now-conjoined US 41 and US 72 merges with US 11 and US 64, trekking southwestward around the base of Lookout Mountain into the Tiftonia community.
 Just west of Tiftonia, US 11 splits off, and it veers southwestward into Georgia.
 US 41, US 64, and US 72 take a westward path from Hamilton County into Marion County.
 US 41 breaks off from US 64 and US 72 at Jasper and joins with unsigned SR 150 before ascending the Cumberland Plateau.
 US 41 leaves SR 150 and joins with SR 56 at Tracy City and runs southwest into Monteagle.
 In Monteagle, US 41 descends toward Manchester, with US 41A breaking off toward Franklin County, travelling through Winchester, Tullahoma, Shelbyville, and other small communities before becoming merging with US 31A and becoming Nolensville Pike in Nashville.